Miami, Texas

-Miami (/maɪˈæmə/ my-AM-ə) is a town in Roberts County, Texas, United States.
+Miami (/maɪˈæmə/ my-AM-ə) is a city in Roberts County, Texas, United States.
 It is part of the Pampa, Texas micropolitan statistical area.
-Its population was 597 at the 2010 census.
-It is the county seat of Roberts County and the only municipality in the county.
+Its population was 539 at the 2020 census.
+It is the county seat of Roberts County, as well as the only municipality in the county.
+The Roberts County Museum, located in Miami, contains many interesting artifacts and history of the county.
+Residences are mainly single family homes, with the Miami Apartments as the only apartments in the area.
+Miami has become noted for its annual cow calling contest, which occurs the first weekend in June and has been going for over 75 years.